-107

-AP ENGLISH LANGUAGE AND COMPOSITION (Weighted Course) Meets 5 Times/Week
+107 - AP ENGLISH LANGUAGE AND COMPOSITION (Weighted Course)

-1 Credit

-Grades 11, 12

-By recommendation process

 The AP English Language and Composition course aligns to an introductory, college-level rhetoric and writing curriculum, which requires students to develop evidence-based analytic and argumentative essays that proceed through several stages or drafts.
 Students will be required to complete summer reading and writing assignments prior to entering the course at the beginning of the school year.
 Students evaluate, synthesize, and cite research to support their arguments.
 Throughout the course, students develop a personal style by making appropriate grammatical choices.
 Additionally, students read and analyze the rhetorical elements and their effects in nonfiction texts, including graphic images as forms of texts, from many disciplines and historical periods.
 Students may elect to take the AP English Language and Composition exam in May.